top of page

 Why I choose to share what I share and a bit of my resume...

 After my children were born I started a regular workout routine and became more involved in my health and wellness, but it wasn't until 2009 that I quit smoking.
-I was a chain smoker and I Ioved it, it went hand in hand with my gambling addiction.
+I was a chain smoker and I Ioved it, it went hand in hand with my gambling addiction... more on that later too.
 By 2010 I had quit gambling, bought a house, turned our life around and competed in a figure competition, one of the hardest things that I've ever done.
 Although I placed 2nd last and truly feel that I DID NOT give it my best, I took away so much from that experience.
-I've worked out and learned under some of the best trainers, dietitians, and nutritionists for over 20 years, so I'd like to pass on some of what I've learned with you on this site too.
+I've worked out and learned so much from some of the best trainers, dietitians, and nutritionists for over 20 years, so why not pass that along too.

-Years ago I starting organizing on the side for friends and family and then dove into design and renovation with my first home.
+The cleaning and organizing side of my life started when I was a teenager working with my mom and her cleaning company.
+Later in life I also found a passion for organizing for friends and family and then dove into design and renovation with my first home.
 After renovating it from top to bottom, inside and out, I was hooked!
-I realized after my second home that I had a special eye and talent for much more than organizing, and started my company, Motivated Spaces, in 2012, while working full-time as a technician.
-I have worked with many clients over the years, both young and elderly, designed and renovated many spaces and I absolutely LOVE what I do!
-I'm fortunate enough to have 17 years of experience in communications and operations, have taken "stress management for women" and through the Pacific Institute, taken training in Personal Leadership, Team, and Organizational Effectiveness.
+I realized after my second home that I had a gift for much more than cleaning and organizing, so that's where I started a side gig while working full-time as a fiber technician.
+I have worked with many clients over the years, both young and elderly, designed and renovated many spaces and I absolutely LOVE sharing the do's and don'ts, how's and why's with all of the above when it comes to clearing the clutter, hiring a contractor and cleaning toilets!

-I look forward to sharing my experiences with you, my ups and downs and the lessons that have helped me gain my strengths and accomplishments.
+I look forward to sharing my experiences with you, being transparent about my ups and downs, and the lessons that have helped me gain my strengths and accomplishments.

 With Love,